SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Experiments

-Table \ref{table:3} lists the reported the state-of-the-art results on STR tasks.
-The proposed SPIN achieves superior performance across the 7 datasets compared with other techniques and GA-SPIN ulteriorly boosts the results.
-In particular, SPIN consistently outperforms the existing results \cite{CRNN,RARE,MORAN,ESIR} under VGG or ResNet backbone trained on the MJ dataset.
-GA-SPIN further outperforms them by a larger margin.
-Under the full settings with ResNet as backbone training on 2 synthetic datasets, SPIN already outperforms all the methods using spatial transformers \cite{ASTER,wrong,ESIR} on all the three irregular benchmarks.
-It points out that despite the widely focused geometric irregularity, color distortions are vital in these complex scenes.
-Note that even among strong settings like character-level annotations \cite{FAN} or deeper convolutional structures (\eg 45-layer ResNet in \cite{ASTER,MORAN}) and newly designed advanced framework in \cite{DAN}, our method SPIN obtains satisfying performance and GA-SPIN shows impressive promotion.
-Our methods only slightly fall behind the recent reported \cite{DAN} on IC03 and IC13, and we attribute the reason to their deeper convolution, multi-scale features and newly designed decoupled attention mechanism, which brings strong ability on regular recognition but is defeated by a large margin facing SPIN on more complex scenes, including IC15, SVTP and CUTE80 datasets.
-In overall performance on 7 benchmarks, our proposed SPIN and the extended GA-SPIN both surpass the existing methods.
+Note that even with strong settings like character-level annotations \cite{FAN,Perspective} or deeper convolutional structures (\eg 45-layer ResNet \cite{ASTER,MORAN}) and newly designed advanced framework \cite{DAN}, even compared to reported results using additional real or private data (\eg \cite{TextScanner, ScRN}), SPIN obtains satisfying performance and GA-SPIN shows significant promotion.
+Our methods only slightly fall behind (on solely IC03 dataset) the best reported \cite{DAN,MORAN} by 0.1\%, and we attribute the reason to stronger feature extractor (\ie deeper convolution and multi-scale features) and advanced decoupled attention mechanism \cite{DAN}.
+Advanced networks bring strong ability on regular recognition but fall behind GA-SPIN by a large margin on more complex scenes (\eg IC15, SVTP and CUTE80).
+In overall performance on 7 benchmarks, our proposed GA-SPIN obviously surpasses all the existing methods under fair comparison.